appmap

 for dependency management, add the appmap

-package to the requirements
+package to the project’s

-file or install it directly with
+requirements file or install it directly.
+Specifying the --require-virtualenv

-pip install appmap
+pip install --require-virtualenv appmap

 For projects that use poetry